Reduce peri-operative bleeding risk in patients on ticagrelor / rivaroxaban

 Health economic impact

-Cost savings derive from fewer blood product transfusions and re-thoracotomies, and shorter stay in the intensive care unit / hospital.
-(10)
+It was calculated from Hassan 2019 study data, that CytoSorb group cost savings derived from: fewer blood product transfusions and re-thoracotomies, and shorter stay in the critical care unit / hospital than the control group.

-“The intraoperative use of the CytoSorb hemoadsorption in patients with ticagrelor or rivaroxaban treatment undergoing emergency open-heart operations is a safe and effective method to reduce bleeding complications and to improve the postoperative outcome.”
-(7)
+“The intraoperative use of the CytoSorb hemoadsorption in patients with ticagrelor or rivaroxaban treatment undergoing emergency open-heart operations is a safe and effective method to reduce bleeding complications and to improve the postoperative outcome.
+(2)

 CytoSorb adsorption during emergency cardiac operations in patients at high risk of bleeding